ogorton/dmscatter/README.md

     make openmp

-This places the dmfortfactor executable in the `src` directory.
-Move it to your path's bin directory if desired.
-Note that if you want to switch between and serial or parallel version, you must run `make clean' to clear out the old object files.
+Both options create the executable `dmfortfactor` in the `src` directory.
+(Many of the example Python scripts expect to find it there.)
+Note that if you want to switch between and serial or parallel version, you must run `make clean' in-between compiles.

 ## Run with Python
 The main Python interface to the code can be imported and called: